TokenChain: A Discrete Speech Chain via Semantic Token Modeling: Experiments

 \subsection{Main Results on LibriSpeech}

-Table~\ref{tab:ls960_asr} presents equal-compute CER/WER at epoch 12, when TokenChain variants have effectively converged and exceed baseline's final figures at epoch 20.
+Table~\ref{tab:ls960_asr} presents equal epoch budget (Epoch 12) CER/WER, when TokenChain variants have effectively converged and exceed baseline's final figures at Epoch 20.
 Across all splits, chain feedback outperforms the $L_{\text{ASR}}$-only baseline, adding to the baseline’s roughly halved error rate from the pre-chain checkpoint.
 The strongest variant, ST-Gumbel Anneal, yields further 10–13\% relative gains on clean sets and 5–9\% on other sets.
 Fixed $\tau$ around 1.5 is competitive, whereas sharper $\tau{\le}1.0$ are less effective yet still surpass the baseline.

 Table~\ref{tab:ls960_tts} evaluates T2S by calculating Whisper-WER, SIM-O, and predicted MOS on audio synthesized with a fixed S2A.
-Chain feedback improves content robustness while preserving perceptual quality.
+Chain feedback with an apt $\tau$ can improve content robustness while preserving perceptual quality.
 ST-argmax achieves the lowest Whisper-WER (-11.6\% vs.\ baseline).
 SIM-O remains within $\pm$0.5 of baseline, and MOS is stable, peaking at $\tau{=}1.5$ (+0.06).
-Sharper temperatures ($\tau{\le}1.0$) degrade WER with minimal change in SIM-O/MOS, indicating that over-discrete interfaces (small $\tau$) impede text controllability of the T2S.
+Sharpening ST-Gumbel ($\tau{\le}1.0$) degrades WER with minimal change in SIM-O/MOS, indicating that sharp Gumbel interfaces (small $\tau$) impede text controllability of the T2S.

 \textbf{Convergence Efficiency.} Figure~\ref{fig:baseline-avg} shows that TokenChain’s learning curves are consistently below the baseline for CER and WER, surpassing baseline accuracy 2–6 epochs earlier.
-At epoch 12, TokenChain already exceeds baseline’s final (epoch 20) correct rates by 0.2 on clean sets and 0.4 on other sets.
+At Epoch 12, TokenChain already exceeds baseline’s final (Epoch 20) correct rates by 0.2 on clean sets and 0.4 on other sets.
 Hence, comparable or better accuracy is achieved with approximately 40\% fewer epochs (and compute), yielding substantial efficiency gains and underscoring chain feedback's role as a capable optimization aid and regularizer.